arestivo/slides/markdown/indexes.md

 * Data is read or written from the **hard disk** a whole block at a time.
 * Each block can contain several tuples.
-* Blocks are not necessarly sequential.
+* Blocks are not necessarily sequential.

 .diagram[
 ![](../assets/indexes/blocks.svg)